kumarpanzade/person_re_identification/README.md

 - `--video`: Path to input video file (required)
 - `--output`: Path to save output video (optional)
 - `--no-display`: Disable display of processed frames
-- `--id-frames`: Number of frames for identification phase (default: 50)
-- `--face-conf`: Face recognition confidence threshold (default: 0.5)
 - `--det-conf`: Person detection confidence threshold (default: 0.5)
 - `--reid-thresh`: Re-ID similarity threshold (default: 0.5)
 - `--cpu`: Use CPU instead of GPU for inference

 ## How It Works

-1. **Identification Phase**:
+1. **Player Detection**:
-   - At the beginning of the video, the system tries to recognize player faces
-   - If faces are recognized, players are assigned their names
+   - Players are detected in each frame using YOLOv8
-   - If faces cannot be recognized, players are assigned P1/P2 identifiers
+   - Players are assigned P1/P2/P3 identifiers based on their position on the court

 2. **Tracking Phase**:
-   - Players are detected in each frame using YOLOv8
    - ByteTrack-inspired algorithm tracks players across frames
    - OSNet maintains player identity through appearance features
    - Each player maintains their assigned identity throughout the match